It began with the old song:

 Two threads run through my life: a commitment to making things happen and a hunger for insight.
 I’m always studying how we can be more effective and more self-aware.
 You never know whether I’ll pop up with a step-by-step guide to action or a question that goes to the heart of who you are and what you’re here to do.

 I used to knit with fibers.
-Now I knit the threads of ontological coaching, embodied intelligence, The Work of Byron Katie, and my checkered past to help my clients weave the lives and work they love.
+Now I knit the threads of common sense, perennial wisdom, and delight in the limitless creativity and resilience of the human spirit to co-create with my clients the lives and work they love.

 What you can count on is my commitment to your dreams.